Eggplant Moussaka

 Eggplant moussaka in a baking dish garnished with fresh parsley.

-Yes, you can freeze Eggplant Moussaka since we sweat the eggplant, that makes it more freezer-friendly.
+Yes, you can freeze Eggplant Moussaka since the moisture is removed from the eggplant, which makes it more freezer-friendly.
 Allow the moussaka to cool completely, then wrap it well with plastic wrap and foil.
 Label and date the moussaka, then freeze it for up to 3 months.
 To reheat, place the moussaka in the oven at 350°F, covered with foil, and bake until heated through, about 30-40 minutes.

 Can you make moussaka ahead of time?

-Yes, you can make this moussaka ahead of time!
+Yes, you can make this moussaka up to 2 days ahead of time!
 Simply assemble fully and cover in the fridge until ready to bake.
 Add 5 to 10 minutes to the cooking time.

 Serving of moussaka on a small plate showing layers of eggplant, beef, and bechamel with a cheesy top next to the baking dish and a fork resting nearby.